Na Kofit (Covid)

 The original COVID-23 was the first great pandemic of the 21st century.
 It was a completely novel disease that no human alive had immunity to, and it was especially deadly, much more deadly than it is today, although of course even today a lot of people die from it every other year as new strains arise that the current vaccine doesn't cover.

 The way it presented in late 2023 and early 2024, it was at least twice as contagious as the flu.
 It had a long incubation period and it could spread asymptomatically.
 While 80% of patients presented with relatively mild or even no symptoms, roughly 15% percent of patients required hospitalisation, and a further 5% required extended, severe medical interventions such as being placed on a ventilator.
 Estimates of the death rates vary, but the post facto epidemiological research suggests that the fatality rate was 1-3% of diagnosed cases in functioning healthcare systems and as high as 12% in overwhelmed or collapsed healthcare systems.
-Just as today, covid did not exhibit the seasonal variation of the flu and spread consistently year-round.
+Just as today, covid exhibited less of the seasonal variation of the flu and spread year-round, although with greater spread during times of year when people spent greater amounts of time in poorly ventilated indoor spaces.

 The modern public health response when covid or other epidemic diseases are detected is extensive testing, quarantine and contact tracing, treating the victims with immunoregulators and antivirals, and accelerated vaccine production.
 When COVID-23 struck in the early 21st century, effective immunoregulators and antivirals barely existed.
 The then brand-new genetic vaccine technology was able to make an effective vaccine within mere months, but severe supply chain issues and political strife meant that significant vaccine rollouts were not seen until as late as 2025, when the Global Financial Collapse again threw vaccine production and distribution into disarray - essentially, vaccination played a limited role in combatting the first covid pandemic.